 Remembering the Day Nursery at Rainham Hall

-On 1 March 2017, Rainham Hall will launch a new exhibition about the era when the building was requisitioned and operated as a day nursery for local children between 1943-1954.
+Our second major exhibition told the story of the era when the building was requisitioned and operated as a day nursery for local children between 1943-1954.

 During the Second World War, with many men away fighting there was a shortage in Britain’s workforce.
 The government, via local authorities, set up wartime nurseries to allow mothers with young children to go out to work.
 Many of these establishments were housed in prefabricated buildings but the children of Rainham had the run of the historic Rainham Hall and its gardens.
 The building was requisitioned by the Essex County Council in 1942, and the nursery was in operation from 1943-1954.

 Former employee of the nursery recalled this extraordinary period in the building's past:

 " There cannot be many buildings of such historical value that can boast of having hundreds of tiny feet trotting through their grand hall!"

 The exhibition was based on the memories of seven former nursery attendees: Roger, Linda, Joe, John, Janice, Diane and Pat.
 Visitors were able to discover tales of childhood and daily life at the nursery; from playtime, to snacks and afternoon naps.
 For the first time, Rainham Hall was a public, communal building and the grand front door opened each morning to the youngest members of the community.
 In the day-time it was filled with the chatter and clatter of little children and their carers, but closed and silent at night.

 Visitors were able to immerse themselves in the era through a variety of exhibits and displays, including audio visual installations, objects on display, artworks by local makers, historic photographs, and oral history excerpts.